-Some patients who took contaminated Valsartan are suing the drug companies and pharmacies in class action lawsuits.
+Some patients who took contaminated Valsartan are suing the drug companies and pharmacies in mass tort lawsuits.
 In general, patients claim that these companies made and sold drugs that were unsafe or defective.
 Patients want to get their money back, compensation for any injuries or suffering, and any appropriate compensation to punish the drug companies for wrongfully selling dangerous drugs containing unapproved chemicals that can cause cancer.

-For example, patients Elizabeth Duffy and John Duffy who took contaminated Valsartan filed a class action lawsuit in New York against Solco Healthcare, Prinston Pharmaceutical, Walgreens, and Throggs Neck Pharmacy, which are Valsartan manufacturers, distributors, and retailers who sold prescriptions to the patients.
+For example, patients Elizabeth Duffy and John Duffy who took contaminated Valsartan filed a lawsuit in New York against Solco Healthcare, Prinston Pharmaceutical, Walgreens, and Throggs Neck Pharmacy, which are Valsartan manufacturers, distributors, and retailers who sold prescriptions to the patients.
 The lawsuit alleges that:

 - Patients were misled and would not have bought the drugs if they knew they were contaminated,

 - Valsartan-tainted drugs are worthless because they are contaminated with a carcinogen and are not fit for human consumption,

 - Patients should receive money for injuries from consuming high levels of an acutely toxic substance,